‘Criminal Minds’ Dr. Spencer Reid: Is Matthew Gray Gubler Leaving The Show?

 While the International Business Times describe how Criminal Minds would have a hard time “bouncing back” if Dr. Spencer Reid’s character was gone, they also mention that perhaps Spencer may choose to focus more on his mother’s story line.

-Besides two major characters having left Criminal Minds over the past year, Season 12 has some other surprises in store for viewers in the form of some very dark episodes, as the actor Adam Rodriguez says.
-Cinema Blend report that TV Insider have mentioned Tatum O’Neal is set to guest star in a future episode of the show, and Rodriguez has said that it is going to be very gruesome.
+Besides two major characters having left Criminal Minds over the past year, Season 12 has some other surprises in store for viewers in the form of some very dark episodes, as actor Adam Rodriguez says.
+TV Insider has mentioned that Tatum O’Neal is set to guest star in a future episode of the show, and Rodriguez has said that it is going to be very gruesome.

 “The episode is the most gruesome that I’ve seen in my time on the show.
 It’s a tooth grinder.
 You’ll be watching it and cringing with every part of your body.
 The case in the episode is super dark.
 It’s basically about this mother trying to connect with her son and her son is just too far gone.
 This damage that was done, he blames her for it, she couldn’t protect him from it.”